 John Polias is an international consultant in the classroom applications of the role of language in learning.
 He has been an ESL teacher at all levels of schooling, a teacher of mathematics and science, a lecturer in ESL teaching and linguistics at university level and a consultant in language and literacy.

 He and Brian Dare are the two international tutor trainers for and the writers or co-writers of Teaching in English in multilingual classrooms (TEMC); 3L: Language and literacy for learning; How Language Works (HLW); Teaching ESL Learners in Mainstream Classrooms: Language in Learning across the Curriculum (TESMC: LiLaC); Literacy for Learning (LfL); and Teaching Young Children in English in Multilingual Contexts (TYCEMC).

 He is a writer of curriculum and teaching materials for post-graduate students and teachers, and the writer of the ESL Scope and Scales for the SA Department of Education.
 He has also written a book on how students are apprenticed into science, co-written a book on a description of genre and functional grammar for Swedish and co-written chapters on teaching and learning in multilingual contexts in several academic publications.

-John currently works with the Hong Kong Polytechnic University in designing and delivering professional development courses for the Education Bureau of Hong Kong on meaning-making in a range of subjects: science, humanities, mathematics, physical education, teaching education and visual arts.
+John currently works with the Hong Kong Polytechnic University in designing and delivering professional development courses for the Education Bureau of Hong Kong on meaning-making in a range of subjects: science, humanities, mathematics, physical education, technology education and visual arts.